UT SOUTHWESTERN MEDICAL CENTER

 DEPARTMENT of PHARMACOLOGY

-PROTEOLYTIC MECHANISMS in Cell Fate, Signaling and Gene Expression Dynamics
+Mediating Cell Fate, Signaling and Gene Expression Dynamics

 Evidence across diverse phyla of metazoans depicts a new landscape for proteolytic factors, such as caspases, as not only effectors but key regulators of many cellular processes.
 In particular, genetic masking has hitherto limited our ability to observe many so-called "non-canonical" caspase functions that our work has recently brought to light.
-Right now is an exciting time to be part of this rapidly emerging field.
+Now is an exciting time to be part of this rapidly emerging field.

 The over-arching theme of the Weaver Lab is to deeply understand how proteolytic factors mediate diverse physiological functions.
 Along those lines, we have identified CED-3 caspase working to support a variety of cellular functions ranging from limiting symmetric divisions of a stem-like cell type during cell fate decisions to opposing p38 MAPK stress signaling and downstream gene expression program to promote development.
 We find that caspases often work with other regulatory pathways to achieve their non-canonical functions.
 Current lines of inquiry include: (1) how a given caspase is able to distinguish cell death from cell vigor substrates, (2) how proteolytic factors sculpt gene expression dynamics and (3) what upstream inputs license one proteolytic function over another.